wealdtech/chaind/README.md

   url: postgres://chain:secret@localhost:5432
 # eth2client contains configuration for the Ethereum 2 client.
 eth2client:
   # log-level is the log level of the specific module.
+If not present the base log
+  # level will be used.
   log-level: debug
   # address is the address of the beacon node.
   address: localhost:5051